stevoland/grunticon-stylus/README.md

 - All others are either from [this free set by Tehk Seven](http://www.tehkseven.net/blog/1/entry-1066-475-free-awesome-high-quality-icons-for-designers/) or drawn by @toddparker of Filament Group

 ## ToDo
-- add grunt-compass to watch for scss changes automatically on grunt call (add it to dependencies section in package.json as well)